 Looking at an existing org is useful if you are inheriting the org from others.
 The static code analysis results need to be examined in detail.
 Some ruleset violations might be benign or not that important to your org.
-Other violations might look serious but the repair effort might not warrant the cost.
+Other violations might look serious, but the repair effort might not warrant the cost.

 Rule sets can be tweaked to find the right balance between warnings and errors to meet your team's needs.

-The five lines of defence
+The five lines of defense

 Salesforce teams are increasingly adopting a git-based development process, which often looks something like the model below: